mohammadroghani/mohammadroghani.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a second year Ph.D. student at [Stanford University](https://www.stanford.edu/), where I am very fortunate to be advised by [Amin Saberi](https://web.stanford.edu/~saberi/) and [Aviad Rubinstein](https://cs.stanford.edu/~aviad/).
 Before joining Stanford University, I received my B.Sc. in Computer Engineering from [Sharif University of Technology](https://en.sharif.edu/).
-In the summer of 2022, I was an intern in the **dynamic pricing** team at [Uber](https://www.uber.com/) working on riders' surge pricing.
 I am broadly interested in **theoretical computer science**.
-More specifically, I am working on designing algorithms for large-scale graph problems and graph problems in an uncertain environment, which includes **sublinear algorithms**, **dynamic algorithms**, and **online algorithms**.
+More specifically, I am working on designing algorithms for large-scale graph problems and graph problems in an uncertain environment, which includes **sublinear algorithms**, **dynamic algorithms**, **local computation algorithm (LCA)**, and **online algorithms**.

+In the summer of 2022 and 2023, I was an intern in the **dynamic pricing** team at [Uber](https://www.uber.com/) working on riders' surge pricing.

 <br>